 We started with the percussion window in 4/4.
 To get things going, I proposed a bass drum on each quarter note to establish a steady pulse.
-We each took turns adding a new percussion line: a cymbal on the fourth beat of each bar, another on the first beat of the fourth bar, then a high-hat on the first beat of the second and fourth bars.
+We each took turns adding a new percussion line: a cymbal on the fourth sixteenth-note of each beat, another as a quarter note on the fourth beat, then a high-hat on the second and fourth beats.
 Each time we added a layer, we listened and discussed whether we liked what we were hearing.
 Once the percussion track had achieved a satisfying density, we played with the tempo and settled on a moderate speed that had a pleasing swing to it.

 We quite liked where this was going, but we wondered how the descending orange line would sound if we imposed a bit of harmonic structure to it.
 Classical mode converted our soulful melody into C major—all wrong!
 General harmony worked well for the sloping orange parts but robbed the original theme of its specialness.
 Peter then showed us a cool trick.
 He could select sections and turn off the harmony function, restoring the original.
 That was fantastic, as we could now preserve melodies that we wanted to keep exactly as written, while allowing other parts of our piece to “collaborate” with Hyperscore’s machine intelligence.